Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: Quantum calculation of axion-photon transition in QEMD

+where the density $7.1\times 10^{-25}~\text{g}/\text{cm}^3$ corresponds to the dark matter local density $0.4~\rm{GeV}/cm^3$~\cite{Workman:2022ynf}.
 Given this parameter setup, the axion cavity can be viewed as a device that emits single photon with a slow rate.
 The resolution of existing linear detectors is large enough to detect this signal.
 This approach is exactly the same as that measuring the conventional axion coupling $g_{a\gamma\gamma}$ in axion electrodynamics.